vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 The upcoming release of Angle Protocol V2 will need to address the weaknesses exposed by the Euler exploit, with discussions surrounding the introduction of a Price Stability Module 2.0 and a diversified basket of Euro-denominated stablecoins and financial instruments.
 The reopening of the Core Module will likely result in a decrease in agEUR supply as holders liquidate their positions.
 However, this challenge presents an opportunity to enhance the protocol's resilience and scalability.

 Had Euler not been able to recover the funds, the consequences for Angle could have been disastrous.
 The Euler incident has caused considerable disruptions in agEUR associated Curve pools, resulting from a significant net outflow of euro-denominated stablecoins (>€8m).
-The full effect on the global euro-stablecoins ecosystem has yet to be determined and will mostly be felt once all of its modules are unpaused, allowing for the burning of agEUR.
+The full effect on the global euro-stablecoins ecosystem has yet to be determined.
+It will mostly be felt once all of its modules are unpaused, allowing for the burning of agEUR.